Sunday Mornings at SMC

 We believe Sunday mornings should be a time when the people of God gather to worship God and celebrate the good news that Jesus is the risen king of the world.

 What to Expect

 When do things happen?

 Sunday School for all ages starts at 9:00 am.
 Classes meet in the educational building to the south of the sanctuary.
 Adults meet in the lower level, and children and teens meet in the upper level.
+(Please note, our Sunday School is on summer break for June and July, please see our Facebook page for the most up-to-date info of when it we start back up in August.)
 Following Sunday School, the Worship Service starts at 10:00 am in the sanctuary, which is to the north of the educational building.

 What is the service like?

 Our Sunday Worship service is about one hour long and combines the church's 2000 plus year heritage of rich worship with the language and technology of the twenty-first century.

 On a typical Sunday, you'll be invited to gather from your life to worship God, you'll hear prayers read, you'll be invited at times to pray along, you'll hear the word of God read, you'll hear the word of God preached, you'll be invited to respond to the word of God--through prayer, confession of faith, confession of sin, offering, and (at least once a month) Holy Communion--and you'll be sent back into the world to do the work of Jesus.

 Our service is a little bit of both.
 On any given Sunday we might say an ancient prayer, sing a hymn from the 1920s, and sing a contemporary worship song.
 You might see our pastor wearing an alb (it looks like a bathrobe) while playing a guitar.
 You may sing the words to a hymn from the middle ages off a projector screen.
 Our aim is to draw from the rich history of Christian worship, while using the language and technology of our contemporary culture.